 These landlords are taking advantage of their ability to gain economies of scale on a multitude of construction projects and “specing out” smaller suites at a discount to what the tenant would pay for a similar build-out.

-The landlord then recoups this investment through the tenant’s rent, and by hopefully signing a lease quickly and avoiding extended vacancy.
+The landlord then recoups this money through the tenant’s rent, and by hopefully signing a lease quickly and avoiding extended vacancy.

 Another not-so-obvious benefit of a spec suite is that they often allow the tenant to lease a higher-quality space than if the tenant had to build it out themselves.